Mathemathics - Higher Level

-Equivalency Testing is the examination board and awarding body
+Equivalency Testing for Career Development is the examination board and awarding body

 Students should study all the topics on the Equivalency Testing syllabus in depth before booking an examination.
-Details of the syllabus are provided below.
+Brief details of the syllabus are provided below, and full information can be requested by emailing email@example.com.

-Students who enrol on the course will be designated a specialist tutor who will mark assignments and give constructive feedback where necessary.
+Students who enrol on the course are allocated a specialist tutor who marks assignments and gives constructive feedback.
 Tutor contact is by email only.

 The Higher Level Mathematics examination is 2 hours 30 minutes in duration.
 It comprises two separate papers, one calculator and one non-calculator paper.
 No formulas given in the exam.
 A maximum of 140 marks is awarded over the two papers.